-7 ways to save money on Thanksgiving dinner
+7 Ways to Save Money on Thanksgiving Dinner

-Hosting Thanksgiving dinner doesn’t have to be an expensive proposition.
+Thanksgiving cornucopia Hosting Thanksgiving dinner doesn’t have to be an expensive proposition.
 Whether you’re serving a meal for 4 or 40, there are ways to save money.
 How?

 1. Plan your menu ahead of time, and stick to only the items on your list.